TanStack/query/docs/src/pages/docs/api.md

   - Optional
   - Defaults to `false`
   - If set, any previous `data` will be kept when fetching new data because the query key changed.
-- `forceFetchOnMount: Boolean`
-  - Optional
-  - Defaults to `false`
-  - Set this to `true` to always fetch when the component mounts (regardless of staleness).
 - `queryFnParamsFilter: Function(args) => filteredArgs`
   - Optional
   - This function will filter the params that get passed to `queryFn`.